 “An educator should realize that all these lads, or nearly all, are smart enough to sense the good done to them and are innately open to sentiments of gratitude.
 We must do our best to convince these boys through simple reasoning that gratitude to God means, concretely, carrying out His will and obeying His commandments.”

 St. John Bosco wanted discipline to come from within rather than from without, and he believed this had to start with the teachers.
 Teachers who are disciplined themselves inspire the same in their charges.
 Teachers who love their students will find that charity reciprocated.
 Interaction, rapport, and leadership are necessary to conquer the hearts of our students.
 This is the legacy of St. John Bosco.

 The sole ambition of Notre Dame de La Salette is to be a truly Catholic institution dedicated to the education, formation, and ultimately the salvation of the boys entrusted to it.
 It aims to form the whole man and his faculties so as to make these young men holy, well-educated, well-behaved, balanced, and skilled citizens of the City of God and the temporal city.

 Christian education is not merely religious instruction tacked onto a formation otherwise secular.
 No — everything must be Catholic: the way of praying, the way of studying, the way of eating, the way of playing, the way of living.

 Come on!
 Feel free to ask about the school, the life or even to stop by for a visit.
 It could just be the opportunity of a lifetime!

 Do you want to become a Lion?
 Are you ready to join the brotherhood?
-All that's left is to apply by filling out our application materials here.
+Start the application process by visiting our Admissions Office site and completing the inquiry form.